uvilla/uvilla.github.io/available_positions.md

 ## Postdoc position available!

-A postdoc position is available to join a dynamic multidisciplinary multi-institutional team working to advance the current state-of-care in cancer treatment.
+A postdoc position is available to join our dynamic multidisciplinary multi-institutional team working to advance cancer treatment's current state of care.
+The successful candidate will work for an NIH project aiming at developing new image reconstruction algorithms that can enable high-resolution accurate estimation of tumor perfusion rates using dynamic contrast-enhanced photoacoustic tomography.

+Applicants should have a strong background in numerical linear algebra, optimization, mathematical modeling, and partial differential equations; excellent written and verbal communication skills; and solid computational and programming skills (in particular, python and GPU accelerated frameworks such as jax, pytorch, cupy).
+Expertise in inverse problems, imaging science, and optical and acoustic imaging modalities is not required but highly desired.

+This position is available immediately and open until filled.
+For more information on how to apply see [here](files/postdoc_ad.pdf).

 ## Master and PhD students projects